tablelandnetwork/docs/docs/smart-contracts/examples/gated-voting.md

 description: Create a contract that gates writes to a voting table based on ERC721 token ownership.
 ---

+Collaborative data often needs some way to permissionlessly ensure only the correct users can change table data.
+For example, a DAO could have some knowledge base or protocol decision that anyone with DAO token ownership can cast a vote.
+This setup established both a questions and an answers table:

+- The sender must be a holder of token to answer for related questions—i.e., the `answer` method gates table writes by NFT ownership.
+- For adding a question, this is fully open to _anyone_ and isn't gated by ownership, but it only allows updates and never deletes nor updates.

 The voter contract holds questions and answer tables in which permissioned users can write to.
-As an example, the associated NFT contract that is gating the writes is also provided.
+The associated NFT contract that is gating the writes is also provided as a very basic implementation.

 ## Voter contract